najonda/performer/_pages/manual/index.md

 <h4>Track Linking</h4>

 In _Note_ or _Curve_ mode, a track generates a single CV signal, typically a pitch or modulation signal.
 To control a voice with multiple signals, for example a pitch and velocity signal, two tracks have to be used in combination.
 The first track is used to generate the pitch signal while the second track generates the velocity signal.
-Using two tracks allows to use different sequence lengths, time divison and other properties that affect playback.
+Using two tracks allows to use different sequence lengths, time division and other properties that affect playback.
 If that is not desired, the second track can be linked to the first track, essentially doubling the playback behavior.

 Track modes, the physical routing to CV/gate outputs and track linking can be configured on the [Layout](#pages-layout) page.